Yixiao-Song/VeriScore/README.md

 **You can choose between prompting OpenAI/Anthropic models or using our fine-tuned models via the `model_name` option.
 If you specify the path to the checkpoint of a fine-tuned model, it will automatically access the local model for the inference.
 If the model name is not in this format, it will use an API call instead.**

 ## Installation
 1. Make a new Python 3.9+ environment using `virtualenv` or `conda`.
-(If you use `conda`, follow [the conda-specific instructions](https://github.com/unslothai/unsloth?tab=readme-ov-file#conda-installation) from Unsloth to install Unsloth)
 2. Install `veriscore` pacakge using `pip`
 3. Download `en_core_web_sm` using `spacy` library
 4. Our code supports inference using fine-tuned models based on the Unsloth library.
 To use this feature, you need to install the [Unsloth](https://github.com/unslothai/unsloth) library.
+If you use `conda`, make sure to follow [the conda-specific instructions](https://github.com/unslothai/unsloth?tab=readme-ov-file#conda-installation) from Unsloth.
 ```
 pip install --upgrade veriscore
 python -m spacy download en_core_web_sm